cvisionai/tator-py/docs/TatorApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **get_media_type**
-> InlineResponse2005 get_media_type(id)
+> MediaType get_media_type(id)

-Interact with an individual media type.
-A media type is the metadata definition object for media.
-It includes file format, name, description, and (like other entity types) may have any number of attribute types associated with it.
+Retrieve state type.
+A state type is the metadata definition object for a state.
+It includes association type, name, description, and (like other entity types) may have any number of attribute types associated with it.

 ### Example